JuliaPluto/PlutoDesktop/CONTRIBUTING.md

 - NodeJS and npm should be present on your computer
 - There should be a julia-{some version}.zip file in the assets folder when you try to build it

-Try running `build.sh` or `build.ps1` present in this repo, or do `npm i` and then `npm run package`.
-Either of those options should provide you with an installer execuatble in release/build folder.
+Run `npm i` and then `npm run package`.
+This should provide you with an installer execuatble in `release/build` folder.

 ## Contributing
 See if there already exists and issue or an open PR against the issue you are trying to solve.
 If there isn't any, create a new issue.